 In the post-war years further social service innovations were introduced, including an anti-suicide bureau and victim witness assistance programs, the latter eventually being absorbed by the criminal justice system.

-Today in Canada The Salvation army has 1,250 active officers (clergy), almost 23,000 soldiers (church members) and over 60,000 adherents, that is, people who claim the Army as their church home, but who are not formal members.
-There are over 350 corps (churches) and over 150 social service institutions of various kinds.
-As well as the many thousands of volunteers, almost 11,000 people are employed by The Salvation Army in the Canada and Bermuda Territory.
-Canadian officers and lay staff also serve overseas in 26 countries from Russia to South Africa.
+Today the Army in Canada has 798 active officers (clergy), 18,090 soldiers (church members) and just over 39,000 adherents, that is, people who claim The Salvation Army as their church home.
+There are 307 corps (community churches), close to 140 service/social institutions and one university/college.
+In addition to 152,000 volunteers, almost 10,000 people are employed by The Salvation Army in the Canada and Bermuda Territory.
+Forty Canadian Salvation Army officers and lay personnel also serve worldwide.